mtuomiko/full-stack-open-pokedex/README.md

 This repository is used for the CI/CD module of the [Full Stack Open](https://fullstackopen.com/) course.

-App served by Heroku at <https://thawing-ocean-77154.herokuapp.com>.
-Note that Heroku free dyno (container) startup might take a while.
+Application used to be hosted on Heroku free dynos under a generated app name `thawing-ocean-77154`.
+Currently not hosted anywhere.

 Fork the repository to complete course exercises.